Paul Goodman

-Life
+Early life and education

 Goodman was born in New York City on September 9, 1911, to Augusta and Barnette Goodman.
-His Sephardic Jewish ancestors had emigrated to New York from Germany a century earlier, well before the Eastern European wave.
-His grandfather had fought in the American Civil War and the family was "relatively prosperous".
+His Sephardic Jewish ancestors had emigrated to New York from Germany a century before the great wave of immigrants from Eastern Europe that began in the late 19th century.
+His grandfather had fought in the American Civil War, and the family was "relatively prosperous".
 Goodman's insolvent father abandoned the family prior to his birth, making Paul their fourth and last child, after Alice (1902–1969) and Percival (1904–1989).
-Their mother worked as a women's clothes traveling saleswoman, which left Goodman to be raised mostly by his aunts and sister in New York City's Washington Heights with petty bourgeois values.
-He attended Hebrew school and the city's public schools, where he excelled and developed a strong affinity with Manhattan.
-Goodman performed well in literature and languages during his time at Townsend Harris Hall High School and graduated atop his class in 1927.
-He started at City College of New York the same year, where he majored in philosophy, was influenced by philosopher Morris Raphael Cohen, and found both lifelong friends and his intellectual social circle.
-Goodman came to identify with "community anarchism" since reading Peter Kropotkin as an undergraduate, and kept the affiliation throughout his life.
-He graduated with a bachelor's in 1931, early in the Great Depression.
+Their mother worked as a women's clothes traveling saleswoman, which left young Paul to be raised mostly by his aunts and sister in New York City's Washington Heights, with petty bourgeois values.

+Goodman attended Hebrew school as well as the city's public schools, where he performed well and developed a strong affinity with Manhattan.
+He excelled in literature and languages during his time at Townsend Harris Hall High School, graduating atop his class in 1927.
+He enrolled at City College of New York that year, where he studied classical literature, majored in philosophy, was influenced by the Jewish philosopher Morris Raphael Cohen, and found both lifelong friends and his intellectual social circle.
+Goodman came to identify with "community anarchism" after reading Peter Kropotkin as an undergraduate, and retained that affiliation throughout his life.
+He graduated from City College with a bachelor's degree in 1931, early in the Great Depression.